 Numerous engine cleaner products are available, but you could still use of grease cutting dish detergent mixed with water.
 (The only time and place this should be used on your car).

-Since your electrical components need extra care you must use a non-residue cleaner to prevent electrical issues.
+Since your electrical components need extra care you must use a to prevent electrical issues.
 Dry brake cleaner is highly effective and commonly used.

 A small wire brush makes good work of the aluminium parts.
 A corrosion neutralising product can also be used in conjunction.

 Plastic parts can be cleaned using medium stiff plastic brush first.
 Then use a sponge and soapy water to finish off.

 How to Clean a Car Engine – 10 Steps

 - Begin by tackling the loose dirt cumulating in your engine bay.
 Use a bristled brush to scrub the surfaces.
 Blow off the debris with an air-compressor, blower or vacuum.
 Beware of the power of blowers near any sealed parts.